What is Angelman syndrome?

 Early intervention services for children with Angelman syndrome

-The team of professionals involved in supporting you and your child will include paediatricians, who will look after your child’s overall health and development, and prescribe medication if your child needs it for epilepsy.
-The team might also include physiotherapists, speech pathologists and occupational therapists.
+You and your child will probably work with many health and other professionals as part of your child’s early intervention.
+These professionals include paediatricians, who will look after your child’s overall health and development, and prescribe medication if your child needs it for epilepsy.
+Other professionals might include physiotherapists, speech pathologists, occupational therapists and behavioural therapists.

 Financial support for children with Angelman syndrome

 If your child has a confirmed diagnosis of Angelman syndrome, your child can get support under the National Disability Insurance Scheme (NDIS).
-The NDIS helps you get services and support in your community, and gives you funding for things like early intervention therapies or one-off items like wheelchairs.
+The NDIS helps you get services and support in your community.
+It also gives you funding for things like early intervention therapies or one-off items like wheelchairs.

 Looking after yourself and your family

-If your child has Angelman syndrome, it’s easy to get caught up in looking after her.
-But it’s important to look after your own wellbeing too.
-If you’re physically and mentally well, you’ll be better able to care for your child.
+Although it’s easy to get caught up in looking after your child with Angelman syndrome, it’s important to look after your own wellbeing too.
+If you take care of yourself, you’ll be better able to care for your child.

 Talking to other parents can be a great way to get support too.
 You can connect with other parents in similar situations by joining a face-to-face or an online support group.